The Magellan or Upland Goose is not a true goose but a Sheldgoose or Shelduck.

 The male Magellan Goose is white with black markings (top row) while the female (above) is mainly a

 ruddy orange colour with close black banding from the neck down.
-Male Lesser Magellans from the north of their range have

-a white breast/belly and from the south they are closely banded from the neck like the female but black and white.
+the south they are closely banded from the neck like the female but black and white.

 Male and female Magellan/Upland Geese also make different sounds: like some humans, the males whistle and the females cackle.